Need to Register your business?

 Changes to filing processes due to COVID19:

-Referring to Step 4 below - Most government notaries are not available at this time.
-Please call your local UPS or FedEx Store to determine if they have one available.
+Referring to Step 4 below - Most government notaries may not be available at this time.
+If you cannot come into our office, please call your local County Clerk, UPS or FedEx Store to determine if they have one available.

 Your local ASBDC can help you file an Assumed Name Certificate, also known as a “DBA” (Doing Business As) anywhere in Texas.
 If you’re not in Texas your local office can assist you with filing your business in your state.